pnp/cli-microsoft365/docs/docs/cmd/viva/connections/connections-app-create.md

 ## Remarks

-If the specified portal URL doesn't exist, the command will a `404 - FILE NOT FOUND` error.
+If the specified portal URL doesn't exist, the command will return `404 - FILE NOT FOUND` error.

 The specified portal URL must point to a valid Communication site.
 To get the list of Communication sites in your tenant, execute: `m365 spo site list --type CommunicationSite`.